Manomaysubban-Narasimha/CS151-Parking_Management_System/proposal/README.md

 - People can pay for the tickets at the automated exit panel or to the parking attendant.

-- People can choose to pay via either cash or credit cards or debit cards.
+- People can choose to pay via either cash or credit cards or debit cards or Apple pay or Google pay.

 - Each floor would consist of customer's info portal where the customers can pay for the ticket and in this case, those customers would not have to pay at the exit points.